adityamishra1105/sortviz/README.md

 <details>
   <summary><b>📚 Features</b></summary>

-- Real-time visualization of sorting algorithms
+- Real-time visualisation of sorting algorithms
-- Smooth animations and color-coded operations
+- Smooth animations and colour-coded operations
 - SPA architecture for a seamless experience
 - Responsive and mobile-friendly UI
-- Organized layout for code explanation and learning
+- Organised layout for code explanation and learning
 </details>

 ---